AmrDevoloper/Tileen/README.md

 ## ⚠️ Important: Bypassing macOS Gatekeeper (Unnotarized App)

 > [!IMPORTANT]
 > **Why do I see a security warning?**
 > Tileen is an open-source project and is **not signed/notarized** with a paid Apple Developer ID certificate.
 When opening Tileen for the first time, macOS Gatekeeper will block it with a message such as:
 > *"Tileen cannot be opened because it is from an unidentified developer"* or *"macOS cannot verify that this app is free from malware."*

-You can safely bypass this warning using any of the methods below:
+You can safely bypass this warning using either of the methods below:

-### Method 1: Right-Click to Open (Easiest)
+### Method 1: Via macOS System Settings (Recommended)

-1. Open **Finder** and navigate to your **Applications** folder.
-2. Right-click (or Control-click) on **`Tileen.app`** and select **Open** from the context menu.
-3. A security prompt will appear asking for confirmation.
+1. Double-click **`Tileen.app`** in your **Applications** folder to launch it once.
+When the security alert window appears stating the app cannot be opened, click **OK** or **Cancel** to dismiss it.
+2. Open **System Settings** on your Mac (via the Apple logo menu in the top left corner or System Settings icon in your Dock).
+3. Select **Privacy & Security** from the left-hand sidebar.
+4. Scroll down on the right pane to the **Security** section.
+5. You will see a dedicated notice reading: *"Tileen was blocked from use because it is not from an identified developer"* (or similar wording).
+6. Click the **Open Anyway** button located right next to the message.
+7. Enter your macOS administrator password or use Touch ID when prompted to authorize the exception.
+8. A final confirmation pop-up will ask if you are sure you want to open it.
 Click **Open**.

-*(You only need to perform this step once.
-Tileen will launch normally afterwards.)*
+*(You only need to complete this setup once.
+Tileen will launch normally without warnings in the future.)*

 ---

-### Method 2: Via macOS System Settings
-1. Open **System Settings** on your Mac.
-2. Navigate to **Privacy & Security** in the sidebar.
-3. Scroll down to the **Security** section.
-4. You will see a notification: *"Tileen was blocked from use because it is not from an identified developer"*.
-5. Click **Open Anyway** and enter your macOS admin password when prompted.

----

-### Method 3: Terminal Command (For Power Users)
+### Method 2: Terminal Command (For Power Users)

-If macOS refuses to open the app, open **Terminal** and execute the following command to remove the quarantine attribute:
+If macOS continues to block the application, you can explicitly remove the quarantine flag using Terminal:

+1. Open **Terminal** (via Spotlight or Applications > Utilities).
+2. Execute the following command:

 ```bash
 sudo xattr -rd com.apple.quarantine /Applications/Tileen.app

 ```

+3. Enter your Mac password when prompted, then press **Enter**.

 ---